yufanghou/itu-nlp/_pages/index.md

 ## Recent News

-**04/2025**: A warm welcome to Zhanting and Dmitry, who will be joining us as intern
+**04/2025**: A warm welcome to Zhanting and Dmitry, who will be joining us as interns

 **03/2025**: Minh and Debanjana have officially joined us at the IT:U-NLP Lab as our newest PhD students!